 The screenshot shows the Microsoft Azure portal interface for managing a load balancer.
 The main title is 'SRLoadBalance | Backend pools'.
-The 'Backend pool' section is active, and the specific pool 'SRBackendPool' is selected.
+The 'Backend pool' section is active, and a specific pool named 'SRBackendPool' is selected.
 In the left sidebar, the 'Backend pools' link is highlighted with a red box.
-The 'Add virtual machines to backend pool' dialog is open, showing two virtual machines: 'sr-server1' and 'sr-server2', each associated with an IP configuration.
-The dialog includes filters for location, resource group, IP configuration, availability set, and tags.
+The 'Add' button in the 'Add virtual machines to backend pool' dialog is also highlighted with a red box.
+The dialog lists two virtual machines, 'sr-server1' and 'sr-server2', with their respective IP configurations and availability sets.